aureliobarbosa/aureliobarbosa/content/english/about.md

 On this page you will find information about my current and past activities.
 I currently work as professor and researcher at [University of Brasilia](https://www.unb.br), campus [UnB Planaltina](https://fup.unb.br).
-If you have interest on  my academic activities, they are described with more detail on the Academic menu above, which includes Research, Education, and Mentoring.
+If you are interested about my academic activities, you can look into the *Academic* menu above, which includes Research, Education, and Mentoring.